gecko984/supervenn/README.md

 ```
 <img src="https://i.imgur.com/i05lgNU.png" width=330>

-The plot does not look pretty, especially around the bottom left corner.
+The bottom left corner is unreadable.

 One solution is to trade exact chunk proportionality for readability.
 This is done by making small chunks visually
 larger.
 To be exact, a linear function is applied to the chunk sizes, with slope and intercept chosen so that the